 Try to think of the words that best describe your topic – then enter them in the box and click Find keywords.

 You should see a bunch of results with a number that indicates how many people search for that term per month.
 Ideally, you’ll want to see numbers with thousands of monthly searches.
-For example, the topic of this post (a very popular topic) gets over 110,000 searches per month:
+For example, the topic of this post (a very popular topic) gets 10s of thousands of searches per month:

 Your blog will probably cover multiple potential “keywords”, so it’s a good idea to repeat this process for different topics that your blog might cover.